-Develop course curriculum, student learning assessments, and course content for classes ranging from 28 to 150 students (See Teaching for a summary of the courses I have taught)
+Develop course curriculum, student learning assessments, and course content for classes ranging from 24 to 155 students

-Advise Schreyers Honors College students on their semester projects and review their final submissions
+Advise Schreyers Honors College students on their honors theses and semester projects

 Manage undergraduate and graduate teaching assistants

-Teaching Fellow, Graduate Research Assistant, & PhD Candidate [Jun 2010 - Dec 2015] Pennsylvania State University, University Park, PA
+Teaching Fellow, Graduate Research Assistant, and PhD Candidate [Jun 2010 - Dec 2015] Pennsylvania State University, University Park, PA

 Taught two undergraduate classes in Spring 2015 (IST 110, 45 students) and Fall 2015 (IST 110, 87 students) as part of faculty-selected teaching fellowships